 After lunch, the host band performs a concert for the attendees; this year, Regiment Band reprised a selection of music from concerts they had given in Cyprus.
 The final event of the day is a joint band of RAFMuSA members and current RAF Musicians – called 'The Vets’ Blow'.
 This was very enjoyable for all involved and, after having played Silverado and Hymn to New England and the classic Dambusters, RAFMS personnel, new and old, lingered at the stand to swap stories and experiences.

-Senior Aircraftman James Giddings
+Article by Senior Aircraftman James Giddings